panelalpha/Sample-Email-Server-Integration/README.md

 4. **Copy the Integration**
     - Copy it to the `app/Lib/Integrations/EmailServers` directory according to the namespace used in your integration.

-## Adding Translations

-The Sample Integration includes a `translation.json` file located in the directory at `SampleEmailServer/lang/en`, which contains the English translations required for the integration.
-If you need to add another language, you should create a new directory named after the language (e.g., `de` for German) and add a new file with the corresponding translations.

 ## License

 This repository is licensed under